 575ml semi skimmed milk

 1 good heaped tablespoon *cornflour (add more if you feel the sauce isn’t quite thick enough)

 1 teaspoon *English mustard (I used M&S which is gluten free.
 Many English mustards are not gf.
 You could also use Dijon or wholegrain mustard instead but still check suitability)

 Handful of freshly chopped parsley

 If you choose to boil the cauli, simply add the florets to a large pan of boiling water, then reduce the heat to achieve a fast simmer and cook for 10-15 minutes.
 For both cooking methods test the cauli to ensure its cooked to your liking before removing from the heat.
-Once cooked (and drained if boiling) transfer to a large deep oven proof dish.
+Once cooked (and drained if boiled) transfer to a large deep ovenproof dish.

 Heat a large frying pan and add the chopped bacon (no extra oil needed as there is plenty of fat on the bacon).
 Add a little twist of black pepper and continue to fry the bacon until it’s nice and crispy and golden brown.
 Remove from the heat and set to one side.

-Preheat oven to 200C/400F/Gas 6/Fan 180C
+Preheat the oven to 200C/400F/Gas 6/Fan 180C.